 The Eastern Christian Churches are characterized by a rich heritage with Apostolic origin, and are treasured by the universal Church, for the East was the home of Jesus Christ our Savior!
 Those Eastern Churches that are in communion with Rome are known as the Eastern Catholic Churches.
 1-3

 On 11 May 330 Constantine renamed the Greek city of Byzantium in his honor, and, while Church authority rested with Rome, Constantinople became the seat of the Holy Roman Emperor, and gradually became the dominant Patriarchy for the Eastern Churches.
+4-9

 Lebanon is the home of the Phoenician alphabet, one that was widely received and readily adapted throughout the Mediterranean world and the West.
 Lebanon is a country with a rich Biblical heritage.
 Lebanon figured in the origins of Christianity, for Jesus Christ visited Tyre with his mother Mary and performed a miracle for the Syro-Phoenician woman's daughter, as noted in Matthew 15:21-28 and Mark 7:24-30.
 St. Peter founded a small church in Tortosa dedicated to the Virgin Mary on his travels through Phoenicia.
 Our Lady of Lebanon is the Patron Saint of Lebanon.

-Lebanon is the home of the Maronite Eastern Catholic Church, one of the six Patriarchates of the Eastern Catholic Churches.
+Lebanon is the home of the Maronite Eastern Catholic Church, one of the Patriarchates of the Eastern Catholic Churches.
 Maron, a contemporary and friend of St. John Chrysostom, was a monk in the fourth century who left Antioch for the Orontes River to lead an ascetic life.
 As he was blessed with the gift of healing, his life of solitude was short-lived, and soon he had many followers that adopted his monastic way.
 Following the death of St. Maron in 410, his disciples built a monastery in his memory that formed the nucleus of the Maronite Church.